 - Travel from rice paddies to UNESCO heritage status temples and to the secluded Karimunjawa archipelago, our favourite

-- It offers a fine range of locations: rice paddies, a former coffee plantation and even a secret beach
+- Explore a range of fascinating locations, from rice paddies to a former coffee plantation, and even a secret beach

-- Cooking lesson in Bali, private tour of the temple of Borobudur, Javanese picnic, scenic bike ride... it's all on the itinerary
+- Cooking lesson in Bali, private tour of the temple of Borobudur, Javanese picnic, scenic bike ride... it's all in the itinerary

 Contact one of our Indonesia specialists + 44 (0) 20 3958 6120